This tutorial shows you how to connect Alexa Echo App so you can use your Amazon Echo / Echo Dot.

 - Open the Alexa app

 - On your smartphone, switch the WiFi network your smartphone is currently using from your normal WiFi network to the new network that should be visible, called “Amazon-AUL“.
 If you don’t know how to switch WiFi networks on your phone, do this by dragging down from the top of the screen to reveal the “WiFi” button on your phone.
-Then press the Settings button (gear icon) in the top right of the screen after you drag down from the top of the screen.
+Then press the Settings button (gear icon) in the top right of the screen after you drag it down from the top of the screen.
 Once you’re in the Settings menu, select WiFi.
 Then select “Amazon-AUL”

 - After your smartphone connects to the Amazon-AUL WiFi network (which is a private network created by the Echo / Echo Dot), return to the Alexa app on your smartphone.
 You can do this by re-launching the Alexa app from your phone’s Apps menu.